ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :404: Requested resource was not found
 :405: The request method is not available.
 The available methods are returned for this resource
 :406: The request contains an Accept header which is not supported.
+      An href in the request doesn't match an API resource (prefix missing ?)

 .. _ListRoot: